muhibarshad/Zero-to-Advance-OOP-Concepts-CPP/README.md

 > Making a dynamic memory is called allocating the memory.
 > Deleting a dynamic memory is called dellocating the memory.

+## Dangling Pointer
+   A pointer whose is pointing to such memory  in the haep which is not exist .

 ## One Dimensional Dynamic Arrays

 **Firstly**, `allocating`, we make a pointer of our array at the stack that containes the address of the first element of our array.